Dumain History, Family Crest & Coats of Arms

 Early History of the Dumain family

 This web page shows only a small excerpt of our Dumain research.
-Another 305 words (22 lines of text) covering the years 1190, 1332, 1511, 1577, 1561 and 1577 are included under the topic Early Dumain History in all our PDF Extended History products and printed products wherever possible.
+Another 153 words (11 lines of text) covering the years 1190, 1332, 1511, 1577, 1561, 1577, 1579, 1634, 1561, 1585 and 1652 are included under the topic Early Dumain History in all our PDF Extended History products and printed products wherever possible.

 Dumain Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Dumain include Dunham, Dunnam, Downham, Dounham, Downnam and others.

 Early Notables of the Dumain family (pre 1700)

 Another 58 words (4 lines of text) are included under the topic Early Dumain Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dumain family to Ireland

 Some of the Dumain family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.